Selection 18 min read

 FDA AI-Enabled Medical Devices: Procurement Guide for Provider Groups (2026)

-AI procurement in healthcare is increasingly a regulatory diligence exercise.
-This guide helps enterprise buying teams evaluate whether vendor claims are supported by the right FDA pathway, documentation, and post-market change controls.
+AI procurement in healthcare is increasingly a regulatory, clinical-safety, cybersecurity, and contract diligence exercise.
+This guide helps enterprise buying teams evaluate whether vendor claims are supported by FDA authorization, intended-use evidence, lifecycle controls, monitoring obligations, and enforceable update governance.

 What to Verify First